Small Business Web Design

 The platform upon which your website is built will have a huge impact on it’s usability as well as how efficiently you are able to update content and interact with visitors.
 We can’t overstate how important this structure is to the performance of your website.
 This is particularly important for an ecommerce website.
 Without some of the following critical features you’ll waste time when posting content, optimising for search engines or fixing errors.

-When choosing a content management system (CMS) look for the following:
+When choosing a content management system (CMS) with your web developer look for the following:

 - Simple content editing accessible from all devices